Inshushinak: Iconography

 Inshushinak's iconography remains uncertain.
 It is assumed that the god handing the rod-and-ring symbol to a king on a stele of Untash-Napirisha from Susa is likely to be a depiction of him.
 While a connection between Inshushinak and snakes is not confirmed by textual sources, it has nonetheless been proposed that he was associated with these animals in Elamite art.
-It has been argued that a god depicted alongside a snake and a spring depicted on Elamite seals and reliefs from the beginning of the second millennium BCE up to the reign of Untrash-Napirisha might be him, though identification with Napirisha has also been proposed.
-Jan Tavernier goes as far as stating that snakes constituted his main symbol.
+Katrin De Graef argues that a god depicted alongside a snake and a spring depicted on Elamite seals and reliefs from the beginning of the second millennium BCE up to the reign of Untrash-Napirisha might be him, though identification with Napirisha has also been proposed.
+Jan Tavernier argues that snakes were his main symbol.
 Javier Álvarez-Mon instead suggests he might have been associated with a creature common in Elamite art which he describes as the "bird-headed griffin", though he stresses it is not impossible it was linked to other Elamite deities as well.
 Representations of these beings inscribed with a dedication to Inshushinak are known from Chogha Zanbil, but their native name is not preserved.
 Yasmina Wicks suggests that a fish-woman depicted on the aforementioned stele of Untash-Napirisha, who she compares to other similar hybrids attested in Elamite art, might have been an apotropaic being associated with him.

 The figures on the Middle Elamite reliefs from the walls of the temple of Inshushinak are presumed to depict intercessory minor goddesses (^{d}LAMA) and bull-men (kusarikku).

 Associations with other deities

 Lagamal and Ishmekarab

 Lagamal and Ishmekarab, who both originated as Mesopotamian deities, were regarded as Inshushinak's assistants, and like him played a role in the journey of the dead to the afterlife in Elamite religion.
-During the judgment of the dead, Lagamal most likely acted as the prosecutor and Ishmekarab as a defender, as suggested based on the respective meanings of their names, "who has no mercy" and “who hears the prayer”.
+During the judgment of the dead, Lagamal most likely acted as the prosecutor and Ishmekarab as a defender, as suggested based on the respective meanings of their names, "who has no mercy" and "who hears the prayer".
 Wouter Henkelman metaphorically describes them as advocatus diaboli and advocatus dei.
 They were also responsible for executing Inshushinak's judgments.

 In the past it was commonly assumed that Ishmekarab was regarded as Inshushinak's spouse, though this proposal relies on the assumption the former was a female deity, which remains uncertain.
 An inheritance document indicates that it was believed that Inshushinak and Ishmekarab were responsible for establishing the customary view that the position of a brother by adoption was equal to that of a biological brother.